sir4ur0n/blog/posts/polysemy-tests.markdown

 ### Step 3: Test effects too
 Rather than silencing those logs, maybe logging is part of our requirements.
 In such case, we should actually check that the function logs correctly!

 Let's replace our silencing interpreter with another one, that records all logs, so that we can check exactly what was logged.
-We will rely on another pre-existing Polysemy effect, namely `Polysemy.State`, which is the Polysemy equivalent of `State` or `StateT`:
+We will rely on another pre-existing Polysemy effect, namely `Polysemy.Writer`, which is the Polysemy equivalent of `Writer` or `WriterT`:

 ```haskell
 import Polysemy